 The way to properly execute a green hit is to light only a fraction of the bowl, so there are additional fresh buds for other people in the circle to light up.
 Smoking burned weed full of ash and carbon residue can cause a heavy cough and is utterly unhealthy, so be a sport a leave some green for your friends.

 Sometimes it can be a bit complicated to realise if the bud is completely consumed, so in the case you’re uncertain about it, the least you can do is to inform the person who’s next in line.

 On the other hand, if you’re certain it’s all burned, ash the bowl, fill it up again, and send it back to the rotation.

 Once the smoke stays too long in the chamber, it quickly becomes very yucky and can cause a hell of a cough, so the proper thing to do is to air out the bong before passing it to the next person in the circle.

 The easiest way to achieve this is to blow out the remaining smoke through the carburetor.

-That’s about all there is to it, follow these simple guidelines and no matter in which circle you’re in, you’ll be regarded and respected as a well informed, and above all gentlemanly stoner (or a stone-girl).
+Follow these simple guidelines and no matter in which circle you’re in you’ll be regarded and respected as a well informed, and above all gentlemanly stoner.